 Taste the rainbow with this colorful Jello.
 Rainbow Jello is a fun side dish for St. Patrick’s Day, Thanksgiving Dinner. or just a regular Sunday dinner.
 The flavors of the gelatin come together so perfectly, creating a refreshing compliment to a heavy, comfort meal.

-She happily obliged.
+She loved making this Jello.
 Sure, the process to make Rainbow Jello was a bit time-consuming, but it was worth it for the taste and the oohs-and-ahs it would create every.single.time.

 You’ll need 6 boxes of Jell-o or flavored gelatin.
 You can buy Jell-o or the store-brand.
 It doesn’t matter.
 Some store-brands don’t come in all the flavors, so chances are you’ll have to have a variety of brands.